climlab/climlab/source/download.rst

 Development Version
 ###################

-	Otherwise the package can be downloaded from the above referred link and installed manually through running from the package directory
+	Otherwise, the package can be downloaded from the above referred link and installed manually through running from the package directory

 		.. code-block:: console